sanjana7123/pastebin-lite/README.md

 Pastebin Lite is a simple full-stack web application inspired by Pastebin.
 It allows users to create a text paste, generate a shareable link, and view the paste until it expires or reaches a view limit.

-This project is built as part of a take-home assignment and is designed to be compatible with automated backend testing.

 ---